 Changes to the UMD

 The changes to the UMD are expected to be fairly significant in that it will no longer be a concise, integrated repository containing all software from all Technology Providers.
 Instead, the UMD may become a distribution of software that is deployed in EGI on various levels.
 Arguably, this would be the scope of an EGI distribution hosted in the EGI Software repository, and the authors wouldn’t object to this notion.
+It is foreseen that the EGI Software Repository and the EGI Applications Database services will need to merge to satisfy the three different software provisioning scenarios from Figure 2.
+For instance, the functionality of the AppDB could be extended for any software entry to upload a release into the EGI Software Repository as a Community Technology Provider.

 Either way (whether the system will remain publishing under the UMD “brand”, or in a renamed service), the following describes the technical layout of the repositories that will serve the Resource Providers with new and updated software.